 - You will receive feedback on your individual puzzle by one of the lecturers.

 Day 1 (Monday): Introducing theories and methods of interpretive policy analysis

 9:30 – 12:30hs Dynamic discourse coalitions and how interpretive conflicts contribute to sustainability

-Lecturers: dr. Jennifer Dodge (University at Albany) and dr. T. Metze (WUR)
+Lecturers: dr. Jennifer Dodge (University at Albany) and dr. Tamara Metze (WUR)

 In this introductory lecture we will engage students in discussions about the Interpretive Turn (Fischer and Forester, 1993; Wagenaar, 2011) that introduced hermeneutic and discursive methods to the analysis of public policy.
 We will elabrate on the Interpretive Turn by focusing on the Dynamic Discourse Coalition (DDC) approach and how it can illuminate the ways policy controversies contribute to or delay sustaiable transitions.
 In policy controversies, actors use discursive boundary work to convince various audiences of their position.
 Discursive boundary work is a communicative strategy that involves the framing of facts in contrast to other kinds of arguments.
 We present the DDC approach to study how discourse coalitions deploy discursive boundary work to confirm, integrate, polarize or disintegrate their own and opposing discourse coalitions.
 Students will have an opportunity to practice interpretive policy analysis by applying the DDC approach to a set of texts on one policy controversy.

 13:30 – 17:30hs Interactive lecture by dr. Navdeep Mathur: The man from Earth